neil7057/pjl_host_system/README.md

 -   [PeP8 Python Linter](https://pep8ci.herokuapp.com)

 -   .py files were scanned using [Flake8](https://flake8.pycqa.org/en/latest/).
 Errors in generated .py files were ignored.
--   There remains a warning about an import in checkout/apps.py whch doesn't add an overhead or impact of code function, so as a singular error has bene ignorde.
+-   There remains a warning about an import in checkout/apps.py whch doesn't add an overhead or impact code function, so as a singular error has been ignored.
 -   There remains a warning in settings.py about unused 'env'.
 However this is essential in the Development environment to import from env.py. env.py is not migrated to git or Production environments.

 ### Testing User Stories from User Experience (UX) Section